You have no items in your shopping cart.

 The event, attended by almost 300 people, brought together some of the biggest names in the industry to recognise and reward achievements in 15 categories, from Store Manager and Garden Retailer of the Year, to Power Tool and DIY Product of the Year.
 Host for the evening was comedian Ian Moore plus there was both music and entertainment from the Red Hot Chilli Pipers.
 The event also presented an opportunity for guests to support the Rainy Day Trust charity.

 A rare opportunity has arisen for Lie-Nielsen enthusiasts to see one of the company’s leading demonstrators in action.
 Deneb Puchalski, hand tool and sharpening expert, will be visiting the UK this spring.
-He will be making a whistle-stop tour of four Axminster stores during April.
+He will be making a whistle-stop tour of five Axminster stores during April.

 These events will be open sessions enabling Lie-Nielsen fans to talk directly to one of the most highly respected demonstrators.
 Topics open for discussion will include sharpening and tool care and, in particular, how to get the best from these quality tools.
 Deneb tours North America demonstrating, and his passion and enthusiasm for the tools he works with are clear to all who have seen his demonstrations.